Murder of Peter Weinberger: Appeals and execution

 Angelo LaMarca was executed at 11:00 p.m. on August 7, 1958, at Sing Sing.
 He was pronounced dead three minutes later.
 His last meal had consisted of fried chicken, French-fried potatoes, vegetables, ice cream, and coffee.
-Prison officials stated that he repeatedly shouted, "Maybe they'll save me yet," in the hours leading up to his execution.
-Shortly before his execution, LaMarca said his final goodbye to his children.
-"They got along fine," Donna LaMarca said.
+Prison officials stated that he repeatedly shouted "Maybe they'll save me yet" in the hours leading up to his execution.
+Shortly before his execution, LaMarca said his final goodbye to his two children.
+"They got along fine", Donna LaMarca said.
 "He told them to do well in school and to take care of me.
-[The girl] is too young to understand, but [the boy] knows what’s happening."
+[The girl] is too young to understand, but [the boy] knows what's happening."
 At his execution, a silent but visibly frightened LaMarca was accompanied by a Catholic chaplain.
 He was not observed to have said anything in the death chamber except quiet muttered responses to the chaplain's prayers, and one comment to a guard placing a strap over his eyes and face: "What are you trying to do, choke me?"
 Otherwise, he made no final statement.
 There were 35 witnesses to his execution, one of whom was Edward Curran.
 Curran later recalled, "I didn't particularly want to be there, but Betty Weinberger and Frank Gulotta asked me to go, so I felt I had to do it."